Whether you’re looking to learn some gluten-free recipes or become a master baker, we’ve hand-picked the best cookery schools from across the country…

-A new cookery school has just opened in Borough Market, run by the husband and wife duo behind Spanish culinary brand Mimo.
+A new cookery school recently opened in Borough Market, run by the husband and wife duo behind Spanish culinary brand Mimo.
 Founders Jon and Nicole Warren will be returning to the UK after spending ten years in San Sebastián, bringing their unique food experiences to one of London’s oldest food markets.
 Mimo London will be headed up by Basque-born Joseba Lasa, who will be leading cooking classes with his team focused on Iberian cooking.
 Classes will range from lunch hour sessions to in depth studies of Basque pintxos – all ending with a communal feast amid the impressive surroundings of the school, which will be located in a historic building at One Cathedral Street.
 Course highlights include The Real Sunday Roast, Afternoon Tea and a Paella-making class, as well as cheesemaking, tapas and chocolate courses for children

 Mimo London, 1 Cathedral St, London.
 Classes from £45.